Beaverton, Oregon: Technology companies

-As part of the Silicon Forest, Beaverton is the location of numerous technology organizations and companies, including Linux Technology Center of IBM, Tektronix, ADI formerly known as Maxim Integrated Products, VeriWave, and Oregon Technology Business Center (OTBC), a non-profit tech startup incubator.
+As part of the Silicon Forest, Beaverton is the location of numerous technology organizations and companies, including Linux Technology Center of IBM, Tektronix, ADI formerly known as Maxim Integrated Products, VeriWave, Khronos Group and Oregon Technology Business Center (OTBC), a non-profit tech startup incubator.
 Phoenix Technologies operates its Northwestern Regional Office in Beaverton.

 Largest employers

-According to the City's 2021 Comprehensive Annual Financial Report, the largest employers in the city are:
+According to the City's 2024 Comprehensive Annual Financial Report, the largest employers in the city are: